 Call your doctor or hospital emergency room right away if you have a severe headache, stiff or sore neck, chest pains, fast heartbeat, sweating, dizziness, or nausea and vomiting while you are taking tranylcypromine.
 These may be symptoms of a serious side effect called hypertensive crisis.

-tranylcypromine may cause blurred vision or make some people drowsy or less alert than they are normally.
-Make sure you know how you react to tranylcypromine before you drive, use machines, or do anything else that could be dangerous if you are unable to see well or not alert.
+Tranylcypromine may cause blurred vision, drowsiness, or make some people less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how tranylcypromine affects you.

 Dizziness, lightheadedness, or fainting may occur, especially when you get up suddenly from a lying or sitting position.
 Getting up slowly may help.
 When you get up from lying down, sit on the edge of the bed with your feet dangling for 1 or 2 minutes, then stand up slowly.
 If the problem continues or gets worse, check with your doctor.

 Do not stop taking tranylcypromine without checking first with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.

 Before having any kind of surgery, dental treatment, or emergency treatment, tell the medical doctor or dentist in charge that you are using tranylcypromine or have used it within the past 10 days.
 Taking tranylcypromine together with medicines that are used during surgery, dental, or emergency treatments may increase the risk of serious side effects.

 Your doctor may want you to carry an identification card stating that you are using tranylcypromine.

 Tranylcypromine may affect blood sugar levels.
 If you are diabetic, be especially careful in testing for sugar in your blood or urine.
 If you have any questions about this, check with your doctor.